spinnaker/governance/governance.md

-The Spinnaker OSS project is run by a group of appointed members who hold specific roles, managed by the technical oversight committee.
-The Technical Oversight Committee manages the governance structure of the project, revisiting and refining it as needs evolve.
+The Spinnaker OSS project is run by a group of appointed members who hold specific roles, managed by the Technical Oversight Committee (TOC).
+The TOC manages the governance structure of the project, revisiting and refining it as needs evolve.

 The broader community is organized around a set of special interest groups (SIGs) focused on particular areas of interest.